jdx/mise/docs/how-i-use-mise.md

 ## `.mise.local.toml`

 I'm a heavy user of this concept.
-I rarely like to actually commit `.mise.toml` files into projects.
+I rarely like to actually commit `mise.toml` files into projects.
 I tend to see my mise config as my personal config that I use within other projects that I don't particularly want to share with others.